syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Exporting.md

 ### Events

-The SfDataGrid provides you the following events for Exporting:
+The SfDataGrid provides you the following events for exporting:

 * [RowExporting](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportingController~RowExporting_EV.html) – This Event is raised while exporting a row at the execution time before the row is exported.
 * [CellExporting](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportingController~CellExporting_EV.html) – This Event is raised while exporting a cell at the execution time before the cell is exported.